retrocomputacion/retrobbs/readme.md

     - MSX RS232 ROM built in terminal (CALL COMTERM)
     - VT52/VidTex compatible terminals (VIDTEX, CBTerm, VIP Terminal, ATARI ST)
     - ANSI
- - XModem and XModem-CRC file transfer protocols for non-Turbo56K clients
+ - XModem, XModem-CRC and YModem file transfer protocols for non-Turbo56K clients
  - Added non-blocking receive function to the _Connection_ class
  - Added templating system, based on Jinja2 templates
  - New FileList() file browser, old version now called Gallery()
  - Browse and transfer the contents of ZIP and LHA archives
+ - Browse and transfer the contents of D64/D71/D81 and IMG/DSK disk images
  - Sysop can now delete ONELINER messages
+ - New _draw_ module, adds support drawing stars, polygons and Hershey fonts using the new client side drawing primitives.
  - New TIC-TAC-TOE game, uses drawing primitives commands on clients which support them.
+ - *Webaudio* now supports chapters on Youtube sources.

 __Changes/Bug fixes__:
  - Minimum Python version required is now 3.9